intershop/devenv-4-iom/doc/02_configuration.md

 ## <a name="change_config"/>Change Configuration Values

 Changing a value in the configuration file does not automatically change the according developer instance of IOM.
-The only process guaranteeing that changes are applied is the complete recreation of the IOM installation.
+The only process guaranteeing that changes are applied, is the complete recreation of the IOM installation.

     # Change configuration file
     vi devenv.user.properties